spastorino/coffee-rails/README.markdown

     gem 'coffee-rails'

-If you are precompiling your assets (with rake assets:precompile) before run your application in production, you might want add it to the assets group to prevent the gem being required in the production environment.
+If you are precompiling your assets (with rake assets:precompile) before run your application in production, you might want add it to the assets group to prevent the gem being required in the production environment. _Note that this may prevent you from using Coffeescript for UJS responses_.

     group :assets do
       gem 'coffee-rails'